Storm Debris Collection

 The Oklahoma City Utilities Department works with the City’s Office of Emergency Management to determine the type of response that may be needed after a severe weather event.

 After roads and safety hazards are cleared, Utilities Field Quality Inspectors drive through storm-damaged areas to complete an assessment of the debris.
-This assessment may take one day or several days depending upon the size of storm and the amount and type of debris left behind.
+This assessment may take several days depending upon the size of storm and the amount and type of debris left behind.

 Once the assessment is complete, we will work to determine what our response will be then make an announcement to let our customers know what to expect.